StevenStavrakis/obsidian-pdf-utils/README.md

 ### Manual Installation

-1. Download the latest release from the releases page
-2. Extract the files into your vault's `.obsidian/plugins/obsidian-pdf-utils/` directory
+Clone the project into your `.obsidian/plugins` directory and `npm install` it, probably.
-3. Enable the plugin in your Community Plugins settings

 ## Development